-We believe that we have certain know-how and trade secrets relating to our technology and current and future products.
+We rely on trade secrets to protect certain aspects of our technology related to our current and future products.
 We rely on trade secrets to protect certain aspects of our technology related to our current and future products.
 However, trade secrets and know-how can be difficult to protect.
 We seek to protect our trade secrets and know-how, in part, by entering into confidentiality agreements with our employees, consultants, scientific advisors, service providers, and contractors but these agreements may not provide meaningful protection, and we cannot guarantee that we have executed such agreements with all applicable counterparties.
 These agreements may also be breached, and we may not have an adequate remedy for any such breach.
 We also seek to preserve the integrity and confidentiality of our data and trade secrets by maintaining physical security of our premises and physical and electronic security of our information technology systems.
 Although we take steps to protect our trade secrets and know-how, third parties may independently develop or otherwise gain access to our trade secrets and know-how.